syncfusion/blazor-docs/src/common/common/deployment.md

 You can get more information about deploying Blazor applications [Here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/blazor/).

+> **Note:** We highly recommend to load the Syncfusion Blazor interop script in the application end for the production environment.
+Refer to [this](https://blazor.syncfusion.com/documentation/common/how-to/configure-syncfusion-blazor-client-resources-in-production/) documentation for more details.

 ## Publish Blazor Application with Visual Studio 2019

-* Create the blazor Application with [Syncfusion components](https://ej2.syncfusion.com/blazor/documentation/introduction/).
+* Create the Blazor server Application with [Syncfusion Blazor Components](https://blazor.syncfusion.com/documentation/getting-started/server-side-blazor/).

-> Note: Need to change the base path of the application.
-Refer to the [MSDN](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/blazor/?view=aspnetcore-3.1&tabs=visual-studio#app-base-path) for this.
+> **Note:** You have to change the base path of the application.
+Refer to the [MSDN](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/blazor/?view=aspnetcore-3.1&tabs=visual-studio#app-base-path) for more details.

-* Right click the project name in `Solution Explorer` and select `Publish`.
+* Right-click on the project in the `Solution Explorer` and select `Publish`.

 ![Solution Explorer](./images/publish.png)